mislav/blog/writings/_posts/2020-02-27-monogamy-trauma.md

 I've spent half of my adult life practicing monogamy and the other half practicing consensual non-monogamy.
 I was toxic on both sides.
 I was mistreated from both sides.
 We are all essentially children who barely have a clue about what they're doing, even as adults, especially us cis men who are generally allowed to stay children way longer in adulthood than anyone else.

-I'm definitely not as wise as I had expected myself to be by this age, but I have learned that:

-• Sex is OVERRATED.
-It can be nice when you can have it, but for the most part it's a minefield that's for some reason being marketed as prime real-estate.
-It's a hormonal scam and you would be wise to flex your rational muscles to make fewer decisions and expectations based around it.
+What I've learned is that the only things that matter are:

-• If you need to, you have the right to protect yourself from a person who insists on being more closely involved with you for ANY reason, at ANY time, regardless of ANY history together.
+**You have the right to protect yourself from a person who insists on being more closely involved with you for any reason, at any time, regardless of any history together.**

+and:

-• Your desire for wanting to have your needs met by other people on this planet for ANY reason is valid and you should NOT have to suffer through being guilted for opening up to that idea.
+**Your desire for wanting to have your needs met by other people on this planet for any reason is valid and you should not have to suffer through being guilted for opening up to that idea.**

-That's it.
-Thank you for reading!
-Go forth and be loved 😊